Dr. Vinay Nair

 Dr. Bilge Yilmaz

 Dr. Bilge Yilmaz is a Principal of Ada and focuses on investment research and research partner recruiting.
 He is also the Wharton Private Equity Professor and Professor of Finance at The Wharton School at the University of Pennsylvania, where he founded the Alternative Investments Program.
 He has published in leading academic journals including the top three in the field; Econometrica, American Economic Review and Journal of Political Economy.
 Before moving to Wharton, Dr. Yilmaz taught at the Graduate School of Business at Stanford University, and held visiting positions at the University of Chicago and INSEAD.
 He received his B.S. degrees in Electrical Engineering and Physics from Boğaziçi University, and his M.A. and PhD in Economics from Princeton University.

-Mr. Sachin Shah is a Principal of Ada and focuses on financial planning and strategic initiatives.
+Mr. Sachin Shah is a Principal of Ada and oversees firm and fund level operations.
 Prior to joining Ada, Mr. Shah was responsible for developing and managing the Emerging Manager Fund Allocation platform at RBC Capital Markets as a senior member of the Global Prime Services management team.
-Previously, he was a Founding Partner at Carlin Financial/Nextgen Trading Group, a hedge fund services and software company, where he was responsible for the Prime Brokerage business and firm-wide risk management.
+Previously, he was a Founding Partner at Carlin Financial/Nextgen Trading Group, a hedge fund services and financial technology company, where he was responsible for the Prime Brokerage business and firm-wide risk management.
 Earlier in his career, he worked in equity research for US Trust, RBC, and Bank of America.
 Mr. Shah earned a B.B.A. in Finance from The George Washington University.

 Advisory Partner (Sector Specialist)